studiofrenetic/cartify/README.md

 This Exception is Thrown when an Item Row ID is invalid.

-	Cartify\CartInvalidItemNameException

-This Exception is Thrown when an Item Name is invalid.

 	Cartify\CartInvalidItemQuantityException

 This Exception is Thrown when the quantity is invalid.